 I created a navigation map of each product and the relation between them.

-I did a wireframe in Google Slides, and user flows creating personas that would represent each user case.
+We created wireframes in Google Slides, and user flows creating personas that would represent each user case.
 This wireframe was tested by 10 potential users in Paris, from 2 different we-work coworking spaces.

-I created a High fidelity prototype, while the development team was preparing their working environment using Adobe XD. this prototype was tested by the whole team and a total of 12 potential users in France.
+Based on the wireframes, I created a High fidelity prototype, while the development team was preparing their working environment using Adobe XD. this prototype was tested by the whole team and a total of 12 potential users in France.

 I followed up with the team, providing assets and supervising the UI development.
 After every sprint, our app and our website would have an internal testing session. once we got to a big milestone, we would invite external users to test the app, and give us feedback.